 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues and other financing sources of \$344.9 million and expenditures and other financing uses of \$337.6 million.
-There was a net increase of \$4.2 million in the capital projects.
-The general fund had an increase of \$3.2 million and the debt service fund had an increase of \$0.02 million.
+Total governmental funds had revenues and net other financing sources and uses of \$349.8 million and expenditures of \$335.0 million.
+There was a net increase of \$11.2 million in the capital projects fund.
+The general fund had a net increase of \$2.1 million and the debt service fund had a net increase of \$1.5 million.